How Much Does It Cost to Build a Website for a Small Business

 WordPress CMS cost breakdown

 WordPress itself is free, but the overall cost of a website depends on hosting, premium themes, and plugins.
-A simple setup stays affordable, while a custom website with advanced layouts, integrations, or ecommerce tools requires a larger budget.
+A simple setup stays affordable (hosting + basics ≈ AED 180–1,100/year), while a custom website with advanced layouts, integrations, or ecommerce tools requires a larger budget.
 Development time is the biggest factor, especially for small businesses with specific branding or custom design needs.

 Cloudways hosting cost overview

-Cloudways offers managed cloud hosting where pricing depends on server size and bandwidth.
-Monthly fees stay flexible and scale with traffic.
-This model suits growing sites, especially ecommerce websites or brands expecting higher traffic.
-Cloud servers usually cost more than shared hosting but offer better speed and performance for long-term growth.
+Cloudways offers managed cloud hosting, where pricing depends on server size and bandwidth.
+Monthly fees stay flexible and scale with traffic (starting ≈ AED 40–100/month for small sites, scaling to AED 700+/month for higher traffic; 5% UAE VAT applies).
+This model suits growing sites, especially e-commerce websites or brands expecting higher traffic.
+Cloud servers usually cost more than shared hosting but offer better speed and performance for long-term growth, particularly valuable in the UAE, where fast load times support local SEO and user experience in competitive markets.

 Website Cost by Type